Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Abstract

 \section{Abstract}

 Delay-coordinates dynamic mode decomposition (DC--DMD) is widely used to extract coherent spatiotemporal modes from high-dimensional time series.
 A central challenge is distinguishing dynamically meaningful modes from spurious modes induced by noise and order overestimation.
-We show that model order detection and mode selection in DC--DMD are fundamentally problems of subspace geometry.
-Specifically, true modes are characterized by concentration within a low-dimensional signal subspace, whereas spurious modes necessarily retain non-negligible components outside any moderate overestimate of that subspace.
-This geometric distinction yields a perturbation-robust definition of true and spurious modes and yields fully data-driven selection criteria.
-This geometric framework leads to two complementary data-driven selection criteria.
-The first is derived directly from the geometric distinction and uses a data-driven proxy of the signal-subspace to compute a residual score.
-The second arises from a new operator-theoretic analysis of delay embedding.
-Using a block-companion formulation, we show that all modes exhibit a Kronecker--Vandermonde (KV) structure induced by the delay-coordinates, and true modes are distinguished by the degree to which they conform to it.
-Importantly, we also show that this deviation is governed precisely by the geometric residual.
-In addition, our analysis provides a principled explanation for the empirical behavior of magnitude- and norm-based heuristics, clarifying when and why they fail under delay-coordinates.
-Extensive numerical experiments confirm the theoretical predictions and demonstrate that the proposed geometric and structure-based methods achieve robust and accurate order detection and mode selection, consistently better than existing baselines across noise levels, spectral separations, damping regimes, and embedding lengths.
+We frame this as a \emph{mode-selection scoring} problem: each mode receives a score that ranks it as true or spurious; any hard selection (threshold or clustering) is a downstream choice.
+We show that mode selection in DC--DMD is fundamentally a problem of subspace geometry.
+True modes are characterized by concentration within a low-dimensional signal subspace, whereas spurious modes tend to retain non-negligible components outside any moderate overestimate of that subspace.
+This geometric distinction defines true and spurious modes and motivates fully data-driven robust scoring criteria.
+The framework yields two complementary scores.
+The first uses a data-driven proxy of the signal subspace to compute a residual.
+The second comes from a new operator-theoretic analysis of delay embedding: using a block-companion formulation, we show that all modes exhibit a Kronecker--Vandermonde (KV) structure, with true modes distinguished by the degree of conformity to it.
+This deviation is governed by the geometric residual.
+Our analysis further explains the empirical behavior of magnitude- and norm-based heuristics and clarifies when and why they fail under delay coordinates.
+Numerical experiments, evaluated by precision--recall AUC of true-vs-spurious ranking, show that the proposed scores outperform the tested baselines across most of the small-spatial-dimension regime.